 Suite 4 Occupants

 … .
-The Managing Agent will not give access to any Unit without written permission from the Owner otherwise entitled to use the Unit or the Vacation Week involved.
+The Managing Agent will not give access to any Vacation Unit without written permission from the Owner otherwise entitled to use the Vacation Unit or the Vacation Week involved.

-11. The Managing Agent will not permit Occupants under twenty-one (21) years of age to check-in or occupy Units without the ongoing presence of the Owner.
+11. The Managing Agent will not permit Occupants under twenty-one (21) years of age to check-in or occupy Vacation Units or Residential Units without the ongoing presence of the Owner.

 22. No smoking is permitted in the Units, on the Unit decks/balconies or in any common areas of the Project, including the resort’s amenities or any areas designated as Limited Common Elements or Common Elements.
 Only tobacco smoking is permitted in the designated outdoor smoking area(s).
 For purposes of this rule, smoking shall include traditional cigar, cigarette, paper or pipe smoking and any electronic forms of smoking or vaporizing tobacco, marijuana or other substances.

-28. Owners shall not solicit, post or advertise, in any manner, the sale or resale of their Unit or Vacation Estate, at any location within the Resort, unless otherwise granted approval in writing by the Board of Directors or the Managing Agent.
+28. Owners shall not solicit, post or advertise, in any manner, the sale or resale of their Vacation Unit or Vacation Estate, at any location within the Resort, unless otherwise granted approval in writing by the Board of Directors or the Managing Agent.

 31. Electric vehicle (EV) and plug-in hybrid vehicles charging is only permitted in designated EV charging stations.